darwins-challenge/moonlander-ast/README.md

 If the `Condition` evaluates to `true`, the lander will use its thrusters (the command will be `Thrust`).
 If it doesn't, it won't (the command will be `Skip`).

-Use the program `simple_condition`, which will try to evolve a program of type `Condition`.
+Use the program `evolve_condition`, which will try to evolve a program of type `Condition`.

     2_random_vertical_landing.toml